 By narrowing down your file and directory targets when creating policies, your FIM becomes more efficient in detecting changes.
 This is particularly useful if you’re concerned about the state of just a few files within the directory.

-When selecting your file and directory targets, we do not recommend targeting directories and files you know will change dynamically over time.
-These include uploads and temporary directories as well as log files.
+When selecting your file and directory targets, we do not recommend targeting directories and files that you know will change dynamically over time.
+These include uploads, temporary directories, and log files.

 5. Assess, deploy, and actively manage baselines.